smudge/decks/railsconf-2022/slides.md

 ![db:migrate](/images/db-migrate.png)

 <!--
-And we'd just rely on schema migrations, the same way we do in production.
+We just had to make sure that we ran all of the necessary schema migrations over time, just like we do in production.
 -->

 ---